alexpritt/muthur6000/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, first install the required packages using
+In the project directory, first install the required packages using:

 ### `npm install`